KarlGong/easyium-python/README.rst

 Example
 -------
-For detailed examples, please refer to the ``examples`` folder in source distribution.
+For detailed examples, please refer to the ``examples`` folder in source distribution or visit https://github.com/KarlGong/easyium-python/tree/master/examples

 Contact me
 ----------